dncoyote/maven-java/src/main/java/Notes/CoreJava_InterviewQuestionBank.md

 ---

-### **Wrapper Classes**

-- Wrapper classes are classes that provide a way to use primitive data types as objects.
-- Wrapper classes provide several useful methods for working with primitive data types.
-- Each primitive data type has a corresponding wrapper class.

----

 ### **Collection**

 - "Collection" refers to a framework or a group of classes and interfaces that are used to store, manipulate, and manage groups of objects.